 If you’re planting cucumber in a container, bring it indoors if the temperature gets too low.

 Improper watering may result in overwater or underwater that causes root rot and deprives the plant roots of adequate airflow.
 Cucumber needs 1 to 2 inches of water per week.

 If soil is dried, try watering it more frequently.
-After flowering, the cucumber needs a minimum I gallon of water per week for several weeks.
+After flowering, the cucumber needs a minimum of a gallon of water per week for several weeks.

 Overwatering causes the risk of root rot or the development of fungus (Fusarium Wilt).
 Use a measured approach, such as wide row spacing and drip irrigation when watering cucumber plants.
 You can also check out our best soaker hose review for garden irrigation.

 Growing cucumber in raised beds is the right way to prevent water-soaked spots.